Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*The crosshair is missing.*"

-Restart your game.
-The crosshair should reappear when you load you save.
+Toggle between first-person and third-person.
+The crosshair should reappear.

 ### "*When updating Keizaal, Wabbajack deletes mods added on top of the list.*"